Dustin Stoltzfus

-Dustin Stoltzfus (born November 15, 1991) is an American mixed martial artist who competes in the Middleweight division of the Ultimate Fighting Championship.
+Dustin Stoltzfus (born November 15, 1991) is an American mixed martial artist and former kickboxer.
+He currently competes in the middleweight division of the Ultimate Fighting Championship.

 Background

 Stoltzfus grew up in the Pennsylvania Dutch community outside of Ronks, Pennsylvania to former Amish parents.
-Stoltzfus started folkstyle wrestling as a child, moving to Tang Soo Do, Kung Fu and other martial arts growing up.
-After graduating from Lampeter-Strasburg High School, he attended Middle Tennessee State University, where he also got introduced to Brazilian jiu-jitsu.
+Stoltzfus started Folkstyle Wrestling as a child, moving to Tang Soo Do, Kung Fu and other martial arts growing up.
+After graduating from Lampeter-Strasburg High School, he attended Middle Tennessee State University, where he also got introduced to Brazilian Jiu-Jitsu.
 He graduated with Bachelor's in both foreign languages and economics, and subsequently moved to Germany – where he had already studied abroad – in 2014.
 In Germany he attended Johannes Gutenberg University Mainz where he graduated with Master's in translation.

 Mixed martial arts career

 Early career

 Stoltzfus fought once as an amateur in 2012, losing via decision.
 Two years later, he began competing as a professional in the Central-European regional circuit.
 He compiled a 12–1 record while claiming the FFA Middleweight Championship and defending it twice.